 New learning and development skills to embrace the messiness of learning

 Learning is a messy business.
 As adults, we all know that and we’re happy to learn in a messy, unstructured way outside the workplace.
-But once inside the workplace, learning and development teams still want to put learning in a box.
-This isn’t working for staff and it isn’t working for learning and development teams in their efforts to make an impact on the business.
+But once inside the workplace, the tendency is still there to put learning in a box.
+This approach isn’t engaging our learners, nor is it making it easy for a learning and development manager to have an impact on the business.
 We don’t have time to build a formal learning programme for everything our staff need to learn in the workplace.

 The current state of learning and development skills